What It’s All About

 Hard Work, Real Fun, True Impact

-Your hard work pulled some amazing junk from our rivers.
-The 47+ tons of trash included nearly 12,000 beverage containers and at least 745 tires.
-Volunteers use human power and sometimes heavy equipment to pull out everything from recyclables, fishing equipment and food waste to mattresses, televisions and refrigerators.
-Read about the 2014 event in the 2014 Cleanup Chronicle, including the list of groups that participated and the tally of trash pulled from the river.
+In 2015, more than 2,300 volunteers pulled over 50 tons of trash from over 169 miles of river banks and waterways.
+Volunteers use human power and sometimes heavy equipment to pull out everything from recyclables, fishing equipment and food waste to tires, televisions and refrigerators.
+Read about the 2015 event in the Cleanup Chronicle (PDF), including the list of groups that participated and the tally of all trash pulled from the river.

-The water is cleaner, river banks are safer and the wildlife are happier thanks to the generous efforts of the sponsors, businesses, watershed organizations, Girl and Boy Scout Troops, school groups, municipalities, and community members who make the event possible.
+The water is cleaner, river banks are safer and wildlife are happier thanks to the generous efforts of the sponsors, businesses, watershed organizations, Girl Scout and Boy Scout Troops, school groups, municipalities and community members who make the event possible.